 Buy Sight Ward and/or Vision Ward whenever you can, depending on which is most appropriate.
 The amount of mids I see getting destroyed by ganks because they don't ward and leave them self vulnerable is painful.
 Everyone should ward, EVERYONE, not just the support.

 Now, with items I adapt what I start with based on who I'm laning against.
 A long ranged skill-shot based Champion like Ahri will need to be dodged a lot of the time.
-For this reason I start with Boots of Speed, 2x Health Potion and a single Mana Potion because Xerath is Mana hungry early game.
+For this reason I start with Boots, 2x Health Potion and a single Mana Potion because Xerath is Mana hungry early game.
 In fact, Xerath is Mana Hungry all game which will help with explaining the rest of my build.
-If you're fighting someone without skill shots (again Katarina and Akali are examples) A little extra Health and a bit of Mana Regeneration are more useful than Boots of Speed so I use the Doran's Ring as my first item.
+If you're fighting someone without skill shots (again Katarina and Akali are examples) A little extra Health and a bit of Mana Regeneration are more useful than Boots so I use the Doran's Ring as my first item.

 If you've been playing correctly and haven't made too many risky trade-offs, on your first recall (hopefully after level 6) you should have quite a bit more than 1000 gold.
 If you have 1,800 or more, even better.
-First recall musts are Boots of Speed/ Doran's Ring (whichever you didn't start with) and the Tear of the Goddess .
+First recall musts are Boots/ Doran's Ring (whichever you didn't start with) and the Tear of the Goddess .
 This item is perfect and to make full use of it you want it early game ASAP.
 If you can afford it there and then get Kage's Lucky Pick (or at least an Amplifying Tome) this is great as it builds into a Morellonomicon later and also gives you some nice extra gold generation (GP10).

 With your new items, you have all the lane sustain you need.
 Mana Regeneration, you're constantly increasing your Mana pool and you have a little extra AP with GP10.
 This combinaton means you are a hell of a lot less reliant on farming and can spend more time zoning and poking your opponent with your abilities.
 BY NO MEANS AM I SAYING TO NEGLECT YOUR FARM.
 All gold is useful gold, this helps you get extra gold risk free, not a reason to stop farming.